| (6.34) |

 For the AC OPF, subsequent versions also include the general nonlinear

-constraints and , and the quadratic and general nonlinear costs and
+, and the quadratic and general nonlinear costs

 .
 The new quadratic cost terms can be handled by all of